CJWAKE998/CSE15L-lab-reports/lab-1-report-week-2.md

 The next step is to attempt to remote connect to the ieng6 servers at UCSD.
 What I did was find my course-specific account and attempt to connect through VScode.
 ![Lab report 1 remote connecting](https://user-images.githubusercontent.com/97641362/149598933-f7edc213-3474-43cd-a678-39e4c0b24984.png)

+Here are some commands I was testing, as you can see they are running successfully.